sovrynn/ecdo/5-TOOLS-DEV/dev/pdf-gen/README.md

 It should incorporate some basic Markdown formatting primitives:
 - Headers should be scaled starting from the smallest header type included in the README file.
 These will have the "smallest header font size".
 From then on, each larger header will have its fontsize incremented by the "header scaling increment".
 Headers should be bolded if the "header bold boolean" is 1.
-- Markdown links should be embedded in the PDF, taking into account that Markdown links have the link text in brackets and the link URL in parentheses.
+- Markdown links should be embedded in the PDF, taking into account that Markdown links have the link text X in brackets and the link URL Y in parentheses.
+In the PDF, create a link with link text X and link URL Y.
-- Bolded and italicized markdown text should be respectively bolded and italicized in the PDF.
+- Bolded (surrounded with double asterisks) and italicized (surrounded with single asterisks) markdown text should be respectively bolded and italicized in the PDF.
 - Numbered lists should be included as numbered lists.

 Formatting: